What is TimberTop?

 When are you open?

 Come visit to soar, climb, and explore with us anytime between 9am & 7pm on Fridays through Mondays, and anytime between 10am & 7pm Tuesdays through Thursdays.
 These hours will remain the same through our whole summer season, rain or shine, and on holidays.
 For the week starting August 27 through the Labour Day long weekend our hours will be daily from 9am to 5pm.
-After the Labour Day long weekend and until November 14th (weather permitting) our hours will switch to weekends from 10am-6pm.
+After the Labour Day long weekend and until our last day of our 2018 Season, October 27th (weather permitting), our hours will switch to weekends from 10am-4pm.
+We will be open 10am-4pm on Thanksgiving Monday.
 In the Fall as well, we will be available during the week by appointment only for larger groups of 25 or more (call us for details and to arrange your group trip).